RAB: Provable Robustness Against Backdoor Attacks: Instantiating the General Framework with Specific ML Models

 \section{Instantiating the General Framework with Specific ML Models}

-In previous sections, we presented our provable robustness against backdoor attacks.
-Here, we will analyze and provide detailed algorithms for RAB on three types of machine learning models: deep neural networks, differentially private deep neural networks and $K$-nearest neighbor classifiers.

-The success of backdoor poisoning attacks against DNNs has caused a lot of attention.
+In the preceding sections, we presented our approach to certifying robustness against backdoor attacks.
+Here, we will analyze and provide detailed algorithms for the RAB training pipeline for two types of machine learning models: deep neural networks and $K$-nearest neighbor classifiers.
+The success of backdoor poisoning attacks against DNNs has caused a lot of attention recently.
 Thus, we first aim to evaluate and certify the robustness of DNNs against backdoor attacks.

-Secondly, we aim to understand the properties of models such as ``model smoothness" that could potentially lead to learning robustness.
-Naturally, the intuition is that differentially private neural networks are already ``smoothed" on the given training data with the intention of minimizing the sensitivity of learned models.
-Our hypothesis is that such smoothed models will achieve higher certified robustness against backdoor attacks based on our certifiable process.

-Thirdly, given the fact that $K$-NN models have been widely applied in different applications, either based on raw data or on trained embeddings, it is of great interest to know about the robustness of this type of ML models.
+Secondly, given the fact that $K$-NN models have been widely applied in different applications, either based on raw data or on trained embeddings, it is of great interest to know about the robustness of this type of ML models.
 Specifically, we are inspired by a recent result~\cite{ccc} and develop an \textit{exact} efficient smoothing algorithm for $K$-NN models, such that we do not need to draw a large number of random samples from the smoothing distribution for these models.
+This makes our approach considerably more practical for this type of classifier as it avoids the expensive training of a large number of models, as is required with generic classification algorithms including DNNs.